celariss/heating_control_server/HA_integration/README.md

     HAConfigFolder = \\192.168.1.150\config\

     # IP address or DNS host name of your MQTT broker
-    # You can a dns like duckdns.org to make your MQTT broker
-    # accessible from outside your home
+    # Since the serveur is colocated with Home Assistant, use 127.0.0.1
-    MqttBroker = myha.duckdns.org
+    MqttBroker = 127.0.0.1

     # MQTT user name and password, as configured in your HA instance
     MqttUser = mqtt
-    MqttPwd = toFKajued56ghT
+    MqttPwd = mypassword

-    # Mqtt websocket port
+    # Mqtt websocket unsecured port
-    MqttPort = 8884
+    MqttPort = 1884

-    # true if the given port is secured
+    # Always use false for 127.0.0.1
-    MqttSsl = true
+    MqttSsl = false
 ```

 #### 3. Execute the script